buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 So when we call `wave` and it does `totalWaves += 1`, that's a transaction! **Deploying a smart contract is also a transaction.**

 Remember, the blockchain has no owner.
-It's just a bunch of computers around the world run by **miners** that have a copy of the blockchain.
+It's just a bunch of computers around the world run by **validators** that have a copy of the blockchain.

-When we deploy our contract, we need to tell **all those** miners, "hey, this is a new smart contract, please add my smart contract to the blockchain and then tell everyone else about it as well".
+When we deploy our contract, we need to tell **all those** validators, "hey, this is a new smart contract, please add my smart contract to the blockchain and then tell everyone else about it as well".

 This is where [QuickNode](https://www.quicknode.com/?utm_source=buildspace&utm_campaign=generic&utm_content=sign-up&utm_medium=buildspace) comes in.

-QuickNode essentially helps us broadcast our contract creation transaction so that it can be picked up by miners as quickly as possible.
-Once the transaction is mined, it is then broadcasted to the blockchain as a legit transaction.
+QuickNode essentially helps us broadcast our contract creation transaction so that it can be picked up by validator as quickly as possible.
+Once the transaction is validated, it is then broadcasted to the blockchain as a legit transaction.
 From there, everyone updates their copy of the blockchain.

 This is complicated.
 And, don't worry if you don't fully understand it.
 As you write more code and actually build this app, it'll naturally make more sense.